Revision 1 as of 2007-04-28 12:34:43

 The purpose of the present guide is to acquaint the reader with the testing of the Linux kernel.
 It is divided into several short chapters devoted to the more important issues that every good tester should be familiar with.
 Still, we do not try to describe very thoroughly all of the problems that can be encountered during the kernel testing, since that would be boring.
 We also want to leave some room for the reader’s own discoveries.

 Now, in my opinion, we should test it, if we want to be sure that the next versions of the kernel will correctly handle our hardware and will do what we need them to do.
 In other words, if we seriously want to use Linux, then it is worth spending some time checking if the next version of the kernel is not going to give us trouble, especially that recently the kernel has been changing quite a lot between consecutive stable releases (which is not even realized by the majority of its users).
 In fact, this is the responsibility of an Open Source user: you should test new versions and report problems.
 If you do not do this, then later you will not have the right to complain that something has stopped working.
+Of course, our testing will also beneﬁt the other users, but we should not rather count on someone else to check whether or not the new kernel will work on our hardware.

 Unfortunately, many Linux users tend to think that in order to test the system kernel you should be an expert programmer.
 Yet, this is as true as the statement that the pilots who test new airplanes should be capable of designing them.
 In fact, the ability to program computers is very useful in carrying out the tests, because it allows the tester to assess the situation more accurately.
 It also is necessary for learning the kernel internals.
 Still, even if you cannot program, you can be a valuable tester.